Connecting datasets and allowing for their joint exploitation.

 - First, developing a systematic and standardized documentation of all RISIS datasets, in order to allow users to identify data and classifications and devise matching procedures.
 In parallel, harmonizing the access to databases both for the technical aspects and legal conditions (through a common gateway and a unique accreditation system to different datasets.

-- Second, developing a register of public and private organizations, including Public Research Organizations, Higher Education Institutions, funding agencies and, in a further step, private companies.
-The register will identify uniquely organizations and track them across years, thanks to unique organizational identifiers, in order also to allow for the analysis of the organizational demography.
+- Second, developing a set of registers of organizations, that will identify uniquely organizations and track them across years, thanks to unique organizational identifiers, in order also to allow for the analysis of the organizational demography.
 Then, organizations IDs will be introduced in the RISIS databases and matched with their own identifiers; this will allow users straightforward matching of organizations and building panels across time.
+The register of public and private organizations (OrgReg), including Public Research Organizations, Higher Education Institutions, funding agencies is available for distant access at orgreg.joanneum.at, while a register of private companies (FirmReg) will be available by 2018.

 - Third, introducing joint classification and taxonomies across different datasets.
 A key area of work in RISIS will concern geographic delineation, since no satisfactory geographical classification is currently existing at the European level which allows for fine-grained multi-level spatial analysis (beyond the rigid structure of the EUROSTAT NUTS classification).